pzhong1/Password-Generator/README.md

 create an application that an employee can use to generate a random password based on criteria they've selected
-for example how many char, include uppercase? , include lowerCase?, include numbers, and then the web application will output
+for example how many char?, include uppercase? , include lowerCase?, include numbers?, and then the web application will output
 a random password